Kalikoze/be_resources/module3/assessments/munchies.md

 Your API will return:
 - the end city
 - estimated travel time
-- the name and address of a restaurant serving that type cuisine that WILL BE OPEN at your estimated time of arrival.
+- the name and address of a restaurant serving THE SPECIFIED TYPE of cuisine that WILL BE OPEN at your estimated time of arrival.
 - the forecast at your time of arrival

 Your response should be similar to the format below: